 Students must register in a course prior to attending classes.
-It is the responsibility of the individual student to monitor his/her registration status, which may be done by accessing his/her records through the AUS website.
+It is the responsibility of the individual student to monitor his/her registration status, which may be done by accessing his/her records through the AUS student information system.

 Students who register after the designated date are charged a late registration fee.